Anthony Giddens: Nature of sociology

 Giddens contrasted Durkheim with Weber's approach—interpretative sociology—focused on understanding agency and motives of individuals.
-Giddens is closer to Weber than Durkheim, but in his analysis he rejects both of those approaches, stating that while society is not a collective reality, nor should the individual be treated as the central unit of analysis.
-Rather, he uses the logic of hermeneutic tradition from interpretative sociology to argue for the importance of agency in sociological theory, claiming that human social actors are always to some degree knowledgeable about what they are doing.
+In his analysis, he rejects both of those approaches, stating that while society is not a collective reality, nor should the individual be treated as the central unit of analysis.
+Rather, he uses the logic of hermeneutic tradition from interpretative sociology to argue for the importance of agency in sociological theory, claiming that human social actors are always to some degree acknowledged about what they are doing.
 Social order is therefore a result of some pre-planned social actions, not automatic evolutionary response.
 Unlike natural scientists, sociologists have to interpret a social world which is already interpreted by the actors that inhabit it.
 According to Giddens, there is a duality of structure by which social practice, the principal unit of investigation, has both a structural and an agency-component.
 The structural environment constrains individual behaviour, but it also makes it possible.
 He also noted the existence of a specific form of a social cycle.
 Once sociological concepts are formed, they filter back into everyday world and change the way people think.
 Because social actors are reflexive and monitor the ongoing flow of activities and structural conditions, they adapt their actions to their evolving understandings.
 As a result, social scientific knowledge of society will actually change human activities.
 Giddens calls this two-tiered, interpretive and dialectical relationship between social scientific knowledge and human practices the double hermeneutic.
 Giddens also stressed the importance of power, which is means to ends, and hence is directly involved in the actions of every person.
 Power, the transformative capacity of people to change the social and material world, is closely shaped by knowledge and space-time.
 In New Rules, Giddens specifically wrote: